10 Worst Cities for Drunk Driving (2022) Report

 “I believe in strict actions, and even if those actions cannot be implemented, the community should educate themselves and their children in order to avoid any major mishaps related to drunk driving.

-It is sad to see that around 28 people lose their lives to drunk driving crashes every day in the U.S. For a country so advanced, these preventable deaths are begging the question: Are the current rules enough?
+It is sad to see that around 28 people lose their lives to drunk driving crashes every day in the U.S. For a country so advanced, these preventable deaths beg the question: Are the current rules enough?

 All signs are pointing to the fact that they are not.
-I would like my community to spread awareness in local schools and limit the use of beer on a daily basis.
+I want my community to spread awareness in local schools and limit beer daily.

 Following are the punishments for drunk driving in California: